cprieststephens/cruise-ships-gui/README.md

 - Type a port name into the text box and click "Add".
 The port will appear in the browser.
 - Repeat to add additional ports.
 - Click "Set Sail!" to leave each port.
-- Please note that it isn't possible to add further ports after clicking "Set Sail!".
 - Check the updates on screen to see where the ship is headed next.